ArionSaad/Computer-Vision-Rock-Paper-Scissors/README.md

 ![Screenshot from 2022-03-31 20-33-10](https://user-images.githubusercontent.com/101988764/161134888-a33336a0-b978-47c0-b688-b9ee059a5a1a.png)

 - Added a feature where the programme keeps track of what the player chose previously and based on that will make future choices.
-This increases the difficulty of the game as the player will now need to varry their inputs or they will lose to the computer.
+This increases the difficulty of the game as the player will now need to vary their inputs or they will lose to the computer.

 ```python
 def ego(player_choice):